MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/blender.md

     ![Bake.](media/blender-bake.PNG "Bake")

-    The duplicate 3D model now has the same coloring as the original, but with only one material instead of several.
+    The duplicate 3D object now has the same coloring as the original, but with only one material instead of several.
 This can significantly reduce draw calls and increase performance.

     To confirm that the bake was successful, you can select the eye icon ![Eye icon.](media/blender-eye-icon.PNG "Eye icon") next to the original model to hide it.
 Now only the duplicate with one material and texture is visible.